madrigal1/dynmicidproject/README.md

-UI experimentation for user proiles
+UI experimentation for user profiiles